alex-bellon/wikipedia/README.md

 - [Flitch of bacon custom](https://en.wikipedia.org/wiki/Flitch_of_bacon_custom) - The awarding of a flitch of bacon to married couples who can swear to not having regretted their marriage for a year and a day is an old tradition, the remnants of which still survive in some pockets in England.
 - [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
 - [Immurement](https://en.wikipedia.org/wiki/Immurement) - is a form of imprisonment, usually until death, in which a person is placed within an enclosed space with no exits.
+- [Kakistocracy](https://en.wikipedia.org/wiki/Kakistocracy) - a system of government that is run by the worst, least qualified, and/or most unscrupulous citizens.
 - [Murder Hole](https://en.wikipedia.org/wiki/Murder_hole) - a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers.
 - [Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)